 We reduced water consumption by 32% at our facilities worldwide on a per-vehicle-produced basis between 2005 and 2010 by implementing water conservation tactics at each of our sites.
+From 2010 to 2013, we reduced it another 9%, moving us closer to a 15% water-intensity reduction by 2020.
 We share best practices so plants can compare their operations to others around the world and develop projects using proven methodologies.
 Whether it’s reusing water in pretreatment processes in our paint shops or capturing rainwater to feed manufacturing equipment cooling towers, we are committed to water conservation throughout our business.
-By 2020, we hope to achieve another 15% reduction in our facilities’ water intensity.

 This commitment extends to passing our environmental knowledge to tomorrow's problem-solvers.
-We help educate youth on how their everyday actions impact local water systems through our GM GREEN program (Global Rivers Environmental Education Network).
+For 25 years running, we help educate youth on how their everyday actions impact local water systems through our GM GREEN program (Global Rivers Environmental Education Network).
 Each year, we match 8,500 students with GM volunteers to analyze water data, identify an issue of concern, and develop a community project to address it.
-We have supported GREEN since 1989.
 During that time, thousands of GM employees have volunteered, educating more than 100,000 students.

 Some common features include walking trails, native tree plantings, butterfly gardens, rain gardens to control storm water runoff, restored prairie and wetlands, and bat and duck nesting boxes.
 Take our Grand Blanc, Mich. facility, for example.
 There, a volunteer group of GM workers keeps the 46-acre site a haven for all species, whether it’s donating butterfly-attracting plants, building bluebird houses, or collaborating with local community partners on earth day programs.In just a year, the number of birds on the grounds increased 72%, flora increased 65% and mammals increased 20%.

-Across our organization globally, we have 2,473 acres dedicated to wildlife habitats.
+Across our organization globally, we actively manage nearly 5,000 acres dedicated to wildlife habitats.
 We work with various local schools, non-government organizations, and environmental preservation groups to enhance these areas and increase community awareness about preservation.